release notes

 Constraints are valid without any rules.

-6.4 Appendix D - Response Surface Design
+6.5 Appendix E - Response Surface Design

 Response Surface Design, a subtype of Optimal Design, is intended for experiments where the user is interested in the influence of varied independent variables, materials (values for weight and/or volume) and/or processing steps, on target properties.